huBioinfo/CytoCommunity/README.md

 ## Overview

-How complex cell phenotypes organize and coordinate to support tissue functions remains poorly understood.
+It remains poorly understood how different cell types organize and coordinate with each other to support tissue functions.
 To better understand complex tissue architecture, the concept of tissue cellular neighborhoods (TCNs) has been proposed.
 There is a lack of computational tools for identifying TCNs using spatial imaging data.
 Furthermore, given a set of images associated with different conditions, it is often desirable to identify condition-specific TCNs to better understand architectural changes across the conditions.

 We developed the CytoCommunity algorithm for identifying TCNs.
 It can be applied in either an unsupervised or a supervised learning framework using single-cell spatial omics data.
 It directly uses cell types as features to identify TCNs, which makes it applicable to spatial imaging data with relatively few features and facilitates the interpretation of TCN functions as well.
 Additionally, CytoCommunity can not only infer TCNs for individual images but also identify condition-specific TCNs for a set of images by leveraging graph pooling and image labels, which effectively addresses the challenge of TCN alignment across images.